Giants vs. Diamondbacks Player Props Betting Odds

-Oddsmakers have listed player props for Thairo Estrada, Christian Walker and others when the San Francisco Giants visit the Arizona Diamondbacks at Chase Field on Thursday at 9:40 PM ET.
+Those looking to place a player prop wager can find odds for Thairo Estrada, Christian Walker and others in the San Francisco Giants-Arizona Diamondbacks matchup at Chase Field on Friday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!